anitaposch/learn-bitcoin/manuscript/203-Arguments-for-Bitcoin.md

 You don't have to buy a whole bitcoin.
 A bitcoin is divisible in a hundred million units.
 The smallest unit is called a "Satoshi" - after the pseudonymous founding figure, Satoshi Nakamoto.
 You can buy parts of a bitcoin and start with as little as 25 euros, for example.

 ### Bitcoin and the Functions of Money
 Many textbook economists are insisting on the fact that Bitcoin is not money because it does not fulfill the three basic functions that money must have.
-These functions were defined by [William Stanley Jevons'](https://en.wikipedia.org/wiki/William_Stanley_Jevons "William Stanley Jevons") in 1875, his analyze became widely popular in macroeconomic textbooks ever since.
+These functions were defined by William Stanley Jevons[^66] in 1875, his analyze became widely popular in macroeconomic textbooks ever since.

 According to Jevons, Bitcoin is only money if it fulfills these functions:
 1. Store of value - the value must remain stable over time